DavidMiles1925/fp-frontend/README.md

 ### Detailed Function Documentation

-Certainly!
-Here's the detailed documentation for the helper functions used in the `App` component:
+These helper functions are used within the `App` component to handle user interactions, form submissions, and other operations.
+They encapsulate specific functionality and are called at appropriate times to perform their respective tasks.

 ### 3.1.1.1 `getUserFirstLetter(name)`